dlatypova/didi/content/authors/admin/_index.md

     url: https://eng.rudn.ru/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include programming, IT, Data Science and dancing.
+bio: My research interests include programming, IT, Data Science.

 # Interests to show in About widget
 interests:
   - Programming, IT
   - Data Science
-  - Dancing
+  - Dancing, acting

 # Education to show in About widget